bertilmuth/requirementsascode/README.md

 ```
 compile 'org.requirementsascode:requirementsascodecore:1.2.4'
 ```
-# how to use requirements as code
+# how to build and run a use case model
 Here's what you need to do as a developer.

 ## Step 1: Build a model defining the message types to handle, and the methods that react to a message: